Pedagogy and Community

-As a second year undergraduate (BMus), you will take a Community Engagement module in which you will learn about the wide range of music activities taking place in community and educational settings.
+As a first-year undergraduate (BMus/BMus Jazz), you will take a Community Engagement module in which you will learn about the wide range of music activities taking place in community and educational settings.
 You will participate in a range of workshops with different interdisciplinary focuses including global traditional music, jazz, composition-based, therapeutic, voice-led, and instrument-led.
 You will develop and practise workshop presentation skills which you can apply in external community settings later in your course.

 ‘A very valuable module.
 Confidence building and providing the basis for developing skills that can be sold for real money in the real world.’

-In the third year, you'll take Pedagogy classes to help you develop as a teacher in your first-study area (i.e. your performance specialism).
-Topics covered include those specific to the first-study area, as well as those relevant to prospective teachers from all disciplines.
+In the second year, you will participate in classes designed to help you develop as a teacher in your primary specialism (instrument/voice, composition or music technology).
+Topics covered include those specific to your Principal Study area, as well as those relevant to teachers from all disciplines.
 There will also be talks from external practitioners including from local arts organisations and music education providers, connecting you to potential future employers and the wider music education landscape.

 ‘A very useful and beneficial course.
 I feel it has put me in a stronger position to approach teaching.’

-Another option in Year 4 is Further Community Engagement.
-This option helps you to develop leadership and presentation skills and confidence to deliver workshops and interactive performances in the community.
-You will observe and be mentored by professional musicians working in hospital wards, care homes, special schools and early years settings and through reflection, you will gather and further develop a range of flexible strategies to enable you to select and deliver appropriate activities and repertoire.
+Another option is Music, Community and Wellbeing.
+This module helps you to develop leadership and presentation skills and confidence to deliver workshops and interactive performances in the community.
+You will observe and be mentored by professional musicians working in environments such as hospital wards, care homes, special schools and early years settings and through reflection, you will gather and further develop a range of flexible strategies to enable you to select and deliver appropriate activities and repertoire in situ.

-‘Fantastic hands on approach.
-Training day and shadowing was brilliant.
-I feel I am more prepared for a portfolio career’.
+‘Fantastic hands-on approach.
+Training and shadowing was brilliant.
+I feel I am more prepared for a portfolio career.’
+(Student)